 In 2013, Naughty Dog released The Last of Us just months before the PlayStation 4’s launch, and the game was subsequently ported to the system the following year.
-We fully expect this to also happen with The Last of Us: Part 2, which is releasing as a PS4 exclusive in early 2020.
-Given Naughty Dog’s universal critical acclaim and the technical capabilities of the PS5, The Last of Us: Part 2 would help to show new purchasers just why they invested in a next-generation console.
+We fully expect this to also happen with The Last of Us: Part II, which released just a few weeks ago.
+Given Naughty Dog’s universal critical acclaim and the technical capabilities of the PS5, The Last of Us: Part II would help to show new purchasers just why they invested in a next-generation console.
 And we wouldn’t be opposed to the original game getting another new coat of paint, either.

 To be perfectly honest, we were surprised when Hideo Kojima’s Death Stranding got announced for a 2019 release at all and fully expected the game to launch for PS5 alongside the PS4 version.
-That being said, a title from such an acclaimed director is a shoo-in for a PlayStation 5 port, and given the realistic visual style being used to render popular stars like Norman Reedus and Léa Seydoux, higher resolution and better lighting can only improve things.
-We’re still not entirely sure we’re going to understand what’s happening, though.
+That said, a title from such an acclaimed director is a shoo-in for a PlayStation 5 port, and given the realistic visual style being used to render popular stars like Norman Reedus and Léa Seydoux, higher resolution and better lighting can only improve things.
+Plus, the game is coming to PC soon, meaning the PS4 release should scale with the PS5’s hardware.

 Ghost of Tsushima

-Unlike the other PS4 games on our list, Ghost of Tsushima doesn’t have a release date or even a release window yet.
+Ghost of Tsushima comes late in the PS4’s life, launching after The Last of Us Part II.
 Sucker Punch’s feudal Japan action-adventure game is stylish and violent without being bombastic, and the short demonstrations we’ve seen thus far have highlighted a ruthlessly efficient combat system that ditches the flashier moves of other samurai-style games like Nioh or Sekiro: Shadows Die Twice.
 The result is a playable version of Seven Samurai and one we want to see in 8K.
 Like the other rumored games, it’s a pretty safe bet that Ghost of Tsushima will show up on PS5.

 Final Fantasy VII Remake